-Knob Function Oscillator Type modulates the type of the currently selected oscillator Oscillator Wave modulates the wave of the currently selected oscillator Oscillator Timbre modulates the timbre of the currently selected oscillator Oscillator Shape modulates the shape of the currently selected oscillator Filter Cutoff modulates the cutoff frequency of the filter Filter Resonance modulates the bandwidth of the filter Envelope Attack modulates the attack stage of the Standard envelope Envelope Decay modulates the decay stage of the Standard envelope Envelope Sustain modulates the sustain stage of the Standard envelope Envelope Filter Amt modulates the amount of signal sent from Envelope to Amp LFO Rate modulates LFO rate Cycling Envelope Rise modulates the rise stage of the Cycling Envelope Cycling Envelope Fall modulates the fall stage of the Cycling Envelope Cycling Envelope Hold modulates the hold stage of the Cycling Envelope Cycling Envelope Amt amount of CycEnv sent to the Matrix Matrix Modulation Amt Sets the modulation amount of a Matrix point Glide Glide amount
+Knob Function Oscillator Type modulates the type of the currently selected oscillator Oscillator Type (w/ Sample selection enabled) modulates the sample selection within the sequencer Oscillator Wave modulates the wave of the currently selected oscillator Oscillator Timbre modulates the timbre of the currently selected oscillator Oscillator Shape modulates the shape of the currently selected oscillator Filter Cutoff modulates the cutoff frequency of the filter Filter Resonance modulates the bandwidth of the filter Envelope Attack modulates the attack stage of the Standard envelope Envelope Decay modulates the decay stage of the Standard envelope Envelope Sustain modulates the sustain stage of the Standard envelope Envelope Filter Amt modulates the amount of signal sent from Envelope to Amp LFO Rate modulates LFO rate Cycling Envelope Rise modulates the rise stage of the Cycling Envelope Cycling Envelope Fall modulates the fall stage of the Cycling Envelope Cycling Envelope Hold modulates the hold stage of the Cycling Envelope Cycling Envelope Amt amount of CycEnv sent to the Matrix Matrix Modulation Amt Sets the modulation amount of a Matrix point Glide Glide amount

-Note: It is not possible to assign SHIFT + Knob parameters such as the Shape of the Cycling Envelope stages.
+It is not possible to assign SHIFT + Knob parameters such as the Shape of the Cycling Envelope stages.
 Neither can you assign control buttons (Shift, Amp | Mod LFO Mode) or icon buttons (Spice, Dice, etc.)